marurunk/lyriCal/README.md

 ### Have a floating lyrics in your desktop no matter what you are doing

 ## Shorcuts
-- K to pause & play
+- `K` to pause & play
-- L to Next
+- `L` to Next
-- J to Back
+- `J` to Back

+### I don't have lyrics of my music:
+---
+LyriCal fynd the lyrics on the same music carpet, if you dont have lyrics don't worry because exist [LRCGET](https://github.com/tranxuanthang/lrcget) that automaticaly downloading the synced lyrics from lyrics servers, download directly [>here<](https://github.com/tranxuanthang/lrcget/releases/latest).
+Credits for [tranxuanthang](https://github.com/tranxuanthang) :)

 ## Dependencies